 - Match funding for large LEADER funded projects with water quality and biodiversity elements.

 - Preparation of local plans such as feasibility studies, habitat management plans, ecological surveys, and biodiversity action plans.

 - Awareness raising initiatives such as river clean ups, biodiversity information boards, citizen science workshops, outdoor classrooms, rainwater harvesting, and enhancement of wetlands.

-This year, an additional €10,000 was awarded as part of the Blue Dot Programme.
-The Blue Dot Award for 2022 was shared between two groups; IRD Duhallow in County Cork and CELT (Centre for Environmental Living & Training) in County Galway.
-Blue Dots are catchments which are mostly unpolluted and are our best quality waters.
+This year, an additional €20,000 was awarded as part of the Blue Dot Catchments Programme.
+The Blue Dot Award for 2023 was shared between two groups; IRD Duhallow in County Cork and Camross Tidy Towns, Co.
+Laois.
+Blue Dots are catchments which are mostly unpolluted and contain Ireland’s best quality waters.

 Minister of State for Heritage and Electoral Reform Malcolm Noonan, TD added,